flutter/website/flutter-for-xamarin-forms.md

   );
 {% endprettify %}

-Alternatively you might have used `Grid`s in Xamarin.Forms to overlay elements.
-In this case, you would use a `Stack` to overlay elements on top of each other.
+You may have used a `Grid` in Xamarin.Forms to implement widgets that overlay other widgets.
+In Flutter, you accomplish this with the `Stack` widget.

-This sample will create two icons that overlap each other.
+This sample creates two icons that overlap each other.

 <!-- skip -->
 {% prettify dart %}